Coordinating centre role and staff

 Prior to joining the MHRN in November 2009, she had worked for 20 years at a further education college in the student records department, collecting and inputting data to provide information for the college management team and government bodies.

-Kathleen's role is to assist the administrator/database assistant entering data onto the Portfolio Database and Reda, providing support to researchers and sending out reminders about studies that are behind with recruitment.
-She also provides general administrative support with processing travelling expenses, electronic filing and ordering stationery.
+Sophie’s role is to enter data onto the Portfolio Database and ReDA.
+Provide support to researchers and send out reminders about studies that are behind with recruitment.
+Help studies upload their recruitment data and set up teleconferences for studies, also to order goods.